 Easygard was updated.
 Refresh this page and you'll now have the latest version available offline

 All abilities and magics (with a few exceptions) make use of a small set of common terms to explain the result they have on the player.
 These results are referred to as a ‘State’ or ‘States’.
 A player can have any number of different States simultaneously.
 A State may have a duration, after which it expires.
 If a player would gain a State they are already affected by, the State’s duration will simply be adjusted to the new duration if it is longer than the current duration.
 A State without a duration continues until it is removed by some outside force or until a condition is met.
-Unless otherwise noted, all States are removed when a player dies and cannot apply to dead players.
+Unless otherwise noted, States cannot apply to dead players and are removed when a player dies or has an effect activate which allows the player struck to avoid death (Undead Minion, Greater Undead Minion, Troll Blood, Phoenix Tears, Song of Survival).
 A State conferred by a class Trait, such as Immunity to Subdual, is always on and may not be removed by respawn, death, or any other means.
 States imparted at the same time as a killing blow are considered to have taken effect prior to death.
 If a State which prevented a player from moving expires due to its duration ending, the player it affected must declare, “No longer [State that ended]”.
-This must be audible out to 20 feet.
-If a State which prevented a player from moving expires due to its duration ending, the player it affected must declare, “No longer [State that ended]”.
-This must be audible out to 20 feet.
+This must be audible out to 20 feet

 The number and variety of Magic, Abilities, States, and Special Effects can seem overwhelming, but it doesn’t have to be.
 Here are a few quick steps to help you learn what you need to know to play on the field with magic and abilities.